Wavefront Curvature and Transverse Atomic Motion in Time-Resolved Atom Interferometry: Impact and Mitigation: Mitigation strategy: position-resolved phase-shift readout

 Now, because $\beta_{1}$ is linear in both $\mu_x$ and $\mu_{v_x}$, and $\mu_x$ can directly be extracted from the images, measuring $\kappa$ indirectly gives access to $\mu_{v_x}$, opening the possibility of correcting for wavefront-induced phase shifts using only resolved quantities (in a position-averaged measurement the term linear in $\mu_{v_x}$ vanishes upon averaging, so this information is lost).
 We tested this by extracting $\mu_x$, $\kappa$, and $\Delta\varphi$ from each simulation.
 As shown in Fig.~\ref{fig:fitted-phase-perturbation}, the phase shift varies smoothly with $(\kappa, \mu_x)$, confirming that wavefront-induced effects are learnable from the data.
 The root mean square (RMS) error of the fit is $1.84$ mrad, consistent with the RMS bootstrap standard deviation of the extracted $\hat{\Delta\varphi}$ due to atom shot noise ($1.57$ mrad).
 This indicates that the residuals are dominated by atom shot noise, and that $\kappa$ and $\mu_x$ are good predictors of the wavefront-induced phase shifts.

 Interestingly, this also implies that, if variations in $\mu_{x_0}$ and $\mu_{v_{x0}}$ are experimentally controlled and $\Delta\varphi_0$ remains constant shot-to-shot, observed variations in $\Delta\varphi$ and $\kappa$ can be used as regression parameters (together with an appropriate model, such as the simulations presented here) to estimate the underlying beam parameters.
-This approach could enable in-situ beam characterisation, providing a pathway toward systematic error estimation in precision measurements, for instance in determinations of the fine-structure constant~\cite{Bouchendira2010,Parker,Morel2020}.
+Complementing existing in-situ characterisation techniques, such as probing the spatial distribution of wavevectors using Bose-Einstein condensates~\cite{gaudout2025probingspatialdistributionkvectors}, this approach would provide an alternative pathway toward systematic error estimation in precision measurements, for instance in determinations of the fine-structure constant~\cite{Bouchendira2010,Parker,Morel2020}.

 Note that, while our derivation assumed Gaussianity at detection time, enforced in the simulations via a flat intensity profile, preliminary simulations using realistic (non-uniform) profiles suggest that the extracted phase shift is still a smooth function of $(\kappa,\mu_x)$, and so position-resolved readout could remain a viable strategy.
 But further study is needed to fully characterize the effect of non-uniform intensity profiles on the extracted phase shift.
 Additionally, we note that if velocity spread $\sigma_v$ varies significantly between shots, the curvature term $\beta_2$ may become relevant.
 While our model predicts a smooth dependence of $\beta_2$ on $\sigma_v$, we found it difficult to extract due to strong correlations with $\beta_0$ and $\beta_1$.
 Partial measurements of the atom cloud (for example from atoms not participating in the interferometer sequence) could be used to obtain additional information on COM coordinates and spreads, helping to address these issues.